Wholeness

-In a similar, yet slightly different way, I’ve come to think of our lives as something more like a canvas painting, rather than a hard cover novel.
+In a similar, yet slightly different way, I’ve come to think of our lives as something more like a canvas painting, rather than a novel.
 Life isn’t always as “clear cut” as we might like it to be.
-Often, we may not fully understand or see when a old chapter “ends” and a new one “begins.”
-And, as we move through the messier “chapters” in life, it’s hard to understand or accept why certain chapters unfold in the place or time that they do.
+We may not clearly see when a old chapter “ends” and a new one “begins.”

-And art itself has a way of creating beauty, meaning, and purpose out of unique colors, shapes, and designs.
-“Perfection” is not the end goal.
-It is unattainable, as with life.
-Viewers may appreciate the colors, strokes, and imagery of paintings, but it is the story and connections behind them which really draws people in.
+Art itself has a way of creating beauty, meaning, and purpose out of unique colors, shapes, and designs.
+“Perfection” is not the end goal — it’s not even something attainable.
+Viewers appreciate the colors, strokes, and imagery of paintings, but it is the story behind them that makes them beautiful.

 Happy Little Accidents